tianon/wishlist/zulip.md

 - when clicking a link to a message, especially from one of the auto-generated quoted blocks, the message being linked to should be highlighted somehow (like how it gets the focus on the website)

+- some way to disable or force confirmation for the bulk "Mark as Read" buttons that show up everywhere
+  - especially when they're near places I *need* to click, like the bottom toolbar or in menus
+  - (seriously, why so aggressive with "mark all as read" ??? it's an extremely destructive operation that can be very hard to "undo")

 ## Dockerization

 Before I gave up and decided to use Zulip Cloud, I tried very hard to run Zulip locally using Docker containers (something I happen to know a thing or two about), and boy howdy this application is **designed** to run inside a hand-maintained virtual machine.
 Given the age of the software, I can't really blame them for it, but it sure made running my own instance a pain because the upstream-published image just mimics a VM and I'm "weird" about my containers so that's DOA for me.
 I did manage to get something running in my own containers, but every single inch of progress was an uphill battle.
 For comparison, most competing solutions (those that are open source, that is) I was able to make my own container images from source successfully in a day or two's work (because they're designed to be separate from the database, etc from the start).